Cwin-mkg/ggshield-action/README.md

                   to set this option.

   --all-policies  Present fails of all policies (Filenames, FileExtensions,
-                  Secret Detection).By default, only Secret Detection is shown.
+                  Secret Detection).
+By default, only Secret Detection is shown.

   -v, --verbose   Verbose display mode.